EvilSupahFly/pyvenv-pythonz/README.md

     bash {SAVE_LOCATION}/pyvenv.sh NAME VERSION

 ## Running It Zourced
-To use as source, copy the relevant lines from the script into either the individual `$HOME/.bashrc`, giving just that user access to the function, or add it to `/etc/bash.bashrc` to give all users access to it.
+To use as source, copy the relevant lines from the script into either the individual user's `$HOME/.bashrc` file, giving just that user access to the function, or add it to `/etc/bash.bashrc` to give all users access to it.
 In either case, PythonZ will run at the user level, and will install locally for the user (if not already installed).
-Installing PythonZ at the system level isn't recommended.
+Installing PythonZ at the system level isn't recommended as it can cause problems for non-sudo-entitled users.

 For source usage: